classiebit/eventmie-pro-docs/resources/docs/3.0/events/manage-events.md

 - [Create Tag](#create-tag)
 - [Share Event](#share-event)

 <a name="Export-Attendees"></a>
 ## Export Attendees

-Organizers can export their event's attendees list to a `CSV` file, with full booking & customer details.
+Organizers can export their event's attendee list to a `CSV` file, including complete booking and customer details for easy follow-up and reporting.

 <br>

-Simply click on <larecipe-button type="black" size="sm" rounded>Export Attendees</larecipe-button> button on the Manage Events page.
+Simply click the <larecipe-button type="black" size="sm" rounded>Export Attendees</larecipe-button> button on the Manage Events page.

 ---